%20(1).png)

 Forming an LLC in Rhode Island offers privacy protection and business-friendly features that rival leading LLC jurisdictions.
 Rhode Island doesn't require member names in the Articles of Organization, allowing ownership privacy while maintaining proximity to Boston and New York markets.
 The state enables different membership classes and customized profit allocations, making it attractive for complex structures.

 Most Rhode Island LLCs (those not taxed as corporations) benefit from pass-through taxation but face an annual $400 entity-level fee.
-Formation costs $150 with 3-4 business-day processing, while ongoing compliance requires a $50 annual report.
+Formation $150 by mail or $156 online with 1-3 business-day processing for online filings, while ongoing compliance requires a $50 annual report (or $52.50 online).
 The Rhode Island Limited Liability Company Act, Title 7, Chapter 16, governs all LLC operations.

 Rhode Island LLC formation requirements